-AMENDMENTS TO THE PLAN: In January 2000, the Board amended our Long-Term Incentive Plan to allow us to grant options under the Plan to independent contractors.
-In March 2000, the Board again amended the Plan to increase the number of common shares reserved for issuance under the Plan from 4,500,000 to 6,200,000 for the purpose of retaining and recruiting quality employees in order to achieve our aggressive growth plans.
-We urge you to vote "FOR" the approval of these amendments.
+In March 2001, the Board, subject to stockholder approval, amended our Long-Term Incentive Plan to increase the number of common shares reserved for issuance under the Plan from 6,200,000 to 7,900,000 and to reduce the amount of shares of common stock reserved for issuance under director options and employee stock awards, all for the purpose of retaining and recruiting quality employees in order to achieve our growth plans.
+A copy of the Plan is attached to this Proxy as Exhibit B. We urge you to vote "FOR" the approval of these amendments.

-DESCRIPTION OF THE LONG-TERM INCENTIVE PLAN: Below is a summary of the Plan.
-It does not restate the Plan in its entirety and is qualified by the terms of the Plan.
-A copy of the Plan is attached to this Proxy as Exhibit A. Under the Plan, officers, directors, employees and independent contractors are eligible to receive awards in the form of stock options, stock appreciation rights, restricted stock grants and cash awards.
+DESCRIPTION OF THE LONG-TERM INCENTIVE PLAN:

+Under the Plan, officers, directors, employees and independent contractors are eligible to receive awards in the form of stock options, stock appreciation rights, restricted stock grants and cash awards.

-There are currently a total of 6,200,000 shares of our Common Stock available for employee awards, director options and independent contractor options granted wholly or partly in Common Stock, including rights or options which may be exercised for or settled in Common Stock.
-Of the 6,200,000 shares, 496,000 are set aside for issuance pursuant to director options and 310,000 are set aside for stock awards.
-As of March 23, 2000, 3,829,476 options were outstanding under the Plan with a market value of \$53,612,664 (based upon the March 23, 2000 closing price of \$15.00 per share), 955,475 of which are currently exercisable.
+If the Plan amendment is approved, there will be a total of 7,900,000 shares of our Common Stock that may be issued under the Plan for employee awards, director options and independent contractor options granted wholly or partly in Common Stock, including rights or options which may be exercised for or settled in Common Stock.
+Of the 7,900,000 shares, 210,000 are set aside for issuance pursuant to director options and 31,250 are set aside for stock awards.
 The Compensation Committee may from time to time adopt and observe such procedures concerning the counting of shares against the Plan maximum as it may deem appropriate under Rule 16b-3 under the Securities Exchange Act.

-ADMINISTRATION OF THE LONG-TERM INCENTIVE PLAN: The Plan is administered by the Compensation Committee of our Board of Directors.
-The members of the Committee may be changed by the Board of Directors at any time as long as the composition of the Committee still permits the Plan to comply with Rule 16b-3 under the Exchange Act.
+ADMINISTRATION OF THE LONG-TERM INCENTIVE PLAN:

+The Plan is administered by the Compensation Committee of our Board of Directors.
+The members of the Committee may be changed by the Board at any time as long as the composition of the Committee still permits the Plan to comply with Rule 16b-3 under the Exchange Act.
 The Committee is presently comprised of Messrs.
 J. V. Lentell, Joseph V. Mariner, Jr. and Peter P. Copses.
-Our members of the Board of Directors serve three-year terms.
-Messrs.
-Lentell's and Mariner's term will expire at this year's annual meeting and Mr. Copses term will expire in 2001.
+Our members of the Board serve three-year terms.
+Mr. Copses' term expires at this year's annual stockholders meeting, and Messrs.
+Lentell's and